timvieira/blog/content/kl-variational.md

 - Inclusive divergences require $q > 0$ whenever $p > 0$.
 No "false negatives".

 - Exclusive divergences will often favor a single mode.

+- Computing the value of KL (not just the gradient) in either direction requires normalization.
+However, in the "easy" direction, using unnormalized $p$ results in only an additive constant difference.
+So, it's still just as useful, if all you care about is optimization (fitting the model).